simonebogni/portfolio/README.md

 When instanciating the project locally, make sure to properly set the ENV variables.
 I've provided seeders for the major database entities.
-After the app has been built, remember to create and fill the database with the folling commands:
+After the app has been built, remember to create and fill the database with the following commands:

 ```
 php artisan migrate:fresh